EMCL-Research-ITSecLab/vpn-benchmarking/README.md

 ## Expanding the framework

-Currently, the framework provides the class `HTTP` in the `helpers/exchanges` directory for exchange types and the classes `NoVPN` and `Rosenpass` in the `helpers/vpns` directory for different VPNs.
+Currently, the framework provides the class `HTTP` in the `src/exchanges` directory for exchange types and the classes `NoVPN` and `Rosenpass` in the `src/vpns` directory for different VPNs.
 You can implement new classes to extend the base exchange types and VPNs.
+Additionally, you can expand the framework's visualization capabilities by extending the `src/bin` directory.